Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Approach

 where the $Op_i$ is a 4-dimension tuple:

-The $type$ determines whether the widget is located by \id or by \xpath.
-The $selector$ is the concrete locating selectors of the widget, \ie ``\texttt{com.app.calendar:id/switcher\_layout}'', ``\texttt{/hierarchy/\\LinearLayout[2]/Button[2]}''.
+The $type$ determines whether the widget is located by \id or by \xpath, which are two main widget selector categories as illustrated in \secref{sec:mapping} Different kinds of selectors are processed with different technologies.
+The $selector$ is the concrete locating selectors of the widget, \ie ``\texttt{com.app.calendar:id/switcher\_layout}'', ``\texttt{/hierarchy/LinearLayout[2]/Button[2]}''.
 The $operation$ refers to the concrete operation, \ie \texttt{click()}, \texttt{sendKeys()}.
-The $operation$ are not applicable for all types of operations, and only some of the $operation$s should be assigned with some contents.
-For example, the \texttt{sendKeys()} method should be assigned with a string, like for the username field, the method should be invoked as \texttt{sendKeys("admin")}.
+The $content$ is a parameter of some specific $operation$s.
+For example, the \texttt{sendKeys()} method should be assigned with a string, like for the username field, the method should be invoked as \texttt{sendKeys(``admin'')}, where the ``admin'' is the $content$ in this statement.
+The $content$ is not applicable for all types of operations, \eg \texttt{click()}, and only some of the $operation$s should be assigned with some $content$s.